HYPHENATE/HelpMessages/README.md

 - Implement validation checks against the field / object API Names provided
 - Implement new UI for creation of messages and filters
 - Implement pencil on record message to allow Editors quick access to edit / amend a message from the record
+- Make editor checking more dynamic and configurable
+- Make record message statuses more dynamic and configurable

 ## Credits